Kadantte/Crunchyroll-Downloader-/readme.md

 - Download the audio of an episode in mp3 format
 - Download the m3u8 playlist (very fast, and still playable with the VLC player)
 - Download all of the episode thumbnails in png format
-- Download the subtitles of an episode (ass format)
+- Download the subtitles of an episode (ass or vtt)
 - Download all of the episodes in a season (detected by the link or if the search query has no numbers)
 - If you have a premium account you can login to download premium episodes
 - Use the web browser to download directly from the website